 AMCP eModel is the ultimate tool for communication of health economic models and value evidence.
-Find out more about this tech partnership and this health economic modeling platform to support the exchange of clinical and economic information between manufacturers and payers.
+Find out more about the new ePoster offering through this tech partnership and platform to support the exchange of clinical and economic information between pharmaceutical companies and payers.

 AMCP partners with FormularyDecisions to enhance information sharing and formulary decision-making by creating a platform for current, credible, and compliant information exchange between life science companies and active, qualified healthcare decision-makers.